 • The family is considering PACE for a Medicare-only senior (Federal PACE for Veterans pilot eligibility analysis)

-Tennessee elder-law attorney fees for PACE planning vary by attorney and complexity, and Medicaid-planning work of this kind commonly runs into the thousands of dollars.
-Many attorneys offer flat-fee Medicaid planning packages that include QIT drafting, asset restructuring, spousal impoverishment analysis, and PAE submission assistance.
+Tennessee elder-law attorney fees for PACE planning vary widely with the complexity of the case.
+Many attorneys offer flat-fee Medicaid planning packages that include QIT drafting, asset restructuring, spousal impoverishment analysis, and PAE submission assistance; ask for a written fee quote up front.

 You probably don't need an attorney if:

-• The applicant is a single person with income under the cap and assets under $5,000
+• The applicant is a single person with income under the cap and countable assets already under the individual asset limit

 • No transfers in the past 60 months